Antigua and Barbuda

 As a former British colony, Antigua's legal system embodies the principle of English statutory and common law.

-Antigua and Barbuda has signed up the OECD's Automatic Exchange of Information for tax purposes (AEoI) and is committed to undertake the first exchanges of information through Common Reporting Standard (CRS) in 2018.
+Antigua and Barbuda implemented the OECD's Automatic Exchange of Information for tax purposes (AEoI) and is conducting exchanges of information through Common Reporting Standard (CRS).

 Legal